Design | Photography

 Methodology

-Iterative usability testing and surveys to guide design decisions.
-Design and content approaches were examined to identify improvements to overall navigation throughout the various stages and types of care.
+We utilized the Double Diamond approach to conduct market research, user journeys via Miro in order to collaborate with team members.
+Iterative usability testing and surveys were used after creating user profiles to guide our decisions.
+Design and content approaches were examined to identify improvements to overall navigation, layout, and UI elements throughout the various stages and types of care.

 The percentage of patients in the “Primary Care” pathway was designated as too low, indicating misdirection at the entry points.
 Also, more patients than desired were using “Virtual Primary Care” instead of “Symptom Checker” or “Chat with a Doctor” for “urgent care” concerns.